 We also use it for internal marketing purposes.
 As an example, when people respond to our NPS surveys, they mention specific people from our company who helped them out.
 We use it for employee recognition and team celebration.

 Any insights you discovered through surveys that were particularly surprising?

 W.G.
 We track 3 key groups.
 We have people who apply for permanent jobs, people who work on fixed time-basis projects (contract candidates), and hiring managers.
 What we found out is that contract candidates are generally less happy.
 This is due to several reasons.
 Since they’re not our regular employees, they often speak their mind about things such as our service, interviews we run, how we manage their payroll, and everything.
 And it’s good for us to be able to capture that feedback and make improvements.

 By segmenting our customers and being able to spot trends among those segments, we’ve been able to considerably improve our experience.

 What do you like the most about Survicate?

 W.G.
 I’ve used SurveyMonkey before.
 In fact, it was a bit clunky, not as user-friendly.
 They didn’t have the capacity to quickly create content-rich surveys and capture responses easily.
 It’s very important for us to be able to quickly send out link-based surveys.
 In terms of analysis, Survicate does the job well, too.

 What do you think we need to improve?

 W.G.
 Survicate’s been great so far.
 One thing that comes to my mind is the ability to send email notifications at a specific time, so I can decide when to receive them.

-As you can see, there are quite a few benefits of running NPS surveys with Survicate NPS software.
+As you can see, running NPS surveys with Survicate has quite a few benefits.
 Want to check it out for yourself?
-Set up your free account now!
+Sign up for Survicate today!